live-miner/live-miner.github.io/README.txt

  1. Boot parameters
  2. Configuration file (`live/live-miner.conf`)

-See `live/live-miner.conf` for the list of options specific to live-miner, and their corresponding boot parameters.
-In order to escape spaces in boot parameters, use octal.
+See `live/live-miner.conf` on the live medium for the list of options specific to live-miner, and their corresponding boot parameters.
+The system can be reconfigured at run time if you edit `/etc/live-miner.conf` and then restart the GUI (press Windows+Shift+E).

+In order to escape
+spaces in boot parameters, use octal.
 For instance:

 ----
 live-miner.urls=http://user:pass@host0:port\040http://user:pass@host1:port